JK Heat Reduction Hood For 2007-2018 Jeep Wrangler JK

 The stamped steel Heat Reduction Hood features OE-style crumple zones and an e-coat primer for superior corrosion resistance.
 The side mesh inserts are removable to accommodate the installation of AEV’s Snorkel Kit.

-Please Note: Our Heat Reduction Hood now has a dual windshield washer nozzle configuration.
+Please Note: The AEV Heat Reduction Hood has a dual windshield washer nozzle configuration.
 This is the current configuration found on all 2013+ JK Wranglers.
 If you have a 2007-12 JK Wrangler with a single windshield washer nozzle, installation of the Heat Reduction Hood will require switching to a dual windshield washer nozzle system.
 We offer an optional Dual Washer Nozzle Kit for an easy, professional looking installation.

 - All steel construction

 - Adds style to any 2007+ JK Wrangler